techidaily/site-games-able/source/_posts/digging-deep-into-downloading-minecraft-dungeons.md

  Installing Minecraft maps on Android is also simple, thanks to the new .mcworld extension.
 All you need to do is open the map file, and it should automatically launch in Minecraft.

  Older Minecraft maps, on the other hand, might use the traditional .zip format.
 To install these, you'll have to unpack the zip files and paste them into the minecraftWorlds folder.
-If your Android device's file manager can't unpack zip files, you can try other[free Android file managers](https://www.makeuseof.com/tag/7-best-file-explorers-android/) like Files by Google.
+If your Android device's file manager can't unpack zip files, you can try other [free Android file managers](https://www.makeuseof.com/tag/7-best-file-explorers-android/) like Files by Google.

-**Download** : Files by Google for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2000389/https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files&hl=en%5FUS&gl=US) (Free)
+**Download** : Files by Google for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2000389/https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files&hl=en%5FUS&gl=US) (Free)

 Here's how you can install older Minecraft maps on Android: